 Great Frogs has a nice relaxed vibe, with picnic tables and corn hole games out back to entertain the kids.
 Bring your own food or order a cheese platter (48 hours in advance).
 Limited indoor space means you’ll need a reservation to enjoy a tasting.

 Where to Stay During Your Annapolis Maryland Getaway

-We recommend Loews Annapolis Hotel for an overnight or weekend getaway in Annapolis Maryland.
+We recommend Graduate Annapolis for an overnight or weekend getaway in Annapolis Maryland.
 Their West Street location is excellent—a close walk to the State House and City Dock, but away from the crowds.
 Our floor was decorated with a nautical, stained-glass window, and our room was luxuriously comfortable, clean, and quiet.

 Whether you are visiting for the day or the weekend, Annapolis Maryland makes a wonderful getaway from Washington DC and Northern Virginia.
 Easy to reach, easy to explore, and easy to love, we’ll be heading back again soon.

 Please share your feedback in the comments below or join us on Facebook, Twitter, Pinterest, and Instagram for more places to visit, things to do, and travel in and from Northern Virginia and the Washington DC region.